This post may contain affiliate links. Read our disclosure policy here.

 Perfectly crispy, toasted bread with gooey cheese, I would hate for it to get…. ruined.

 Yes, it’s true, there is a wrong way to pack grilled sandwiches.
-Instead of toasted bread, it’s soggy and sad, but today I’m making sure that doesn’t happen, so your kids can enjoy crispy, cheesy goodness bite after bite.
+Instead of toasted bread, it’s soggy and sad, but today, I’m making sure that doesn’t happen so your kids can enjoy crispy, cheesy goodness bite after bite.
+Here is how to do it:

-Lightly butter both sides of the sandwich. - Grill it
+Lightly butter or spray both sides of the sandwich, the outsides. - Grill It:

-Slice the sandwich in half and pack it into a lunch container with your favorite sides.
+Slice the sandwich in half and pack it in a lunch container with your favorite sides.

-I’m so serious about this that I even created a video which demonstrates this process start to finish, click below to check it out:
+I’m so serious about this that I even created a video that demonstrates this process start to finish, click below to check it out:

 How to Keep a Grilled Cheese from Getting Soggy

-The number 1 hack to keep grilled cheese from getting soggy is allowing the sandwich to cool down before placing it in the lunch container.
-If you pack the grilled cheese still warm, the steam will moisten the bread and goodbye crunchiness!
+The number one hack to keep a grilled sandwich from getting soggy is allowing it to cool down completely before placing it in the lunch container.
+If you pack it in a lunch container while still warm and put the lid on, steam will be trapped inside, and the bread will get moist and soggy by lunch.

 Lunchbox Grilled Cheese Recipes